If you're a new visitor to Banff National Park, you may find the selection of…

 The end of the hike but I’m getting ahead of myself

-By the end of the five day hike on the Coastal Trail in Pukaskwa, my feet, shoulders, hips and even my arms were thanking me that it was over.
+By the end of the five day hike on the Coastal Trail my feet, shoulders, hips and even my arms were thanking me that it was over.

 My friends and their dog started talking to me again.
 Actually by the end they were feeling pretty darned pleased with themselves – though that wasn’t always the case.
 But let me start at the beginning of the hike.